 Reverb is arguably one of the most often-used effects in modern recording, and probably one of the most misunderstood.
 It’s interesting to consider the fact that, as with so many things, we’ve spent decades perfecting different ways to imitate something that occurs on its own in nature.

-This month we’ll take a look at one of modern recording’s favorite effects – how it has evolved, its use and its misuse.
-Let’s start with a little bit of history.
+Let’s take a look at one of modern recording’s favorite effects, how it has evolved, its use — and its misuse.

 In the earliest recordings, the only reverb was what occurred naturally in the recording environment.
-The sound of the room itself was picked up by the microphone (and in most cases it was just that – one microphone), and rooms with great sonic characteristics (mainly theaters, symphony halls and the like) were sought after as recording environments.
+The sound of the room itself was picked up by the microphone (and in most cases it was just that – one microphone), and rooms with great sonic characteristics, mainly theaters, symphony halls and the like.
 This worked fine for the recordings of the day, which were mainly of the orchestral and operatic genres.

-Another technology that emerged during the 1950s was spring reverb.
+Another technology that emerged during the ’50s was spring reverb.
 Essentially, a spring reverb works in much the same way as a plate, but substitutes springs for the metal plate.
-Because springs take up far less space, spring reverbs became popular in applications where plate reverbs were impractical, including early guitar amps (Fender’s being the most well-known) and Hammond organs.
+Because springs take up far less space, spring reverbs became popular in applications where plate reverbs were impractical, including early guitar amps — Fender’s being the most well-known — and Hammond organs.

 Less is More